Girls Like Robots

 Developer: Popcannibal | Publisher: Popcannibal | Release Date: 2014 | Genre: Adventure / Casual / Indie | Website: Official Website | Purchase: Steam

-Girls Like Robots might look like it is yet another match three casual title but don’t let its appearance deceive you.
-It is actually a proper puzzle title with some very solid gameplay, and offers a refreshingly different challenge.
+Girls Like Robots might look like yet another match-three casual title, but don’t let its appearance deceive you.
+It is actually a proper puzzle title with some very solid gameplay and offers a refreshingly different challenge.
 A puzzle game about seating arrangements might not sound very interesting, but this is a game that is just as quirky as its title.

 The game takes place on a grid layout where you have to arrange pieces to win each level.
-Each piece is represented by the face of a character and as the title suggests, characters have other characters that they either like or dislike.
-It starts out relatively simple with girls liking robots, robots liking girls, girls disliking nerds and so on but pretty soon fish, pies, cows and bugs are introduced as well.
-The game does a great job with introducing each new character so it never becomes overwhelming and it keeps the 100 or so puzzles from becoming stale.
+A character’s face represents each piece, and as the title suggests, characters have other characters that they either like or dislike.
+It starts relatively simple with girls liking robots, robots liking girls, girls disliking nerds, and so on, but pretty soon, fish, pies, cows, and bugs are introduced as well.
+The game does a great job of introducing each new character so it never becomes overwhelming and keeps the 100 or so puzzles from becoming stale.

-While the goal is to place everyone on the board next to their friends in order to make them happy it is not as easy as it looks.
-For example, girls like robots, pies and seals, but robots don’t like pies and don’t like being surrounded by girls.
-This means that the placement of each piece influences all the adjacent pieces and just when you think you have everything figured out a new quirk is introduced.
+While the goal is to place everyone on the board next to their friends in order to make them happy, it is not as easy as it looks.
+For example, girls like robots, pies, and seals, but robots don’t like pies and don’t like being surrounded by girls.
+This means that the placement of each piece influences all the adjacent pieces, and just when you think you have everything figured out, a new quirk is introduced.
 Some boards feature moving pieces, while others have squares that are on fire and will upset anyone you place in the flames.
-There are even boards that require you to upset everyone, or keep them as neutral as possible to win.
-Not all levels allow you to select the order of pieces either and some only reveal the grid as you are placing pieces which makes things extra tricky.
+There are even boards that require you to upset everyone or keep them as neutral as possible to win.
+Not all levels allow you to select the order of pieces either, and some only reveal the grid as you place pieces, making things extra tricky.

-There are three acts to complete and there are tons of little story scenes that take place between levels.
-I’m not even going to attempt to describe the plot, but it involves field trips, dances, athletic events, train rides with hobo robots and even space.
-The fact that the characters are all just square faces don’t’ hold them back at all and it is hard not to smile at the whimsical art style.
-The painterly backgrounds look very nice and the facial expressions of the characters immediately reveal how they feel about their placement on the board.
-If this is not enough, you can toggle an overlay which reveals which pieces are happy and which ones are unhappy.
+There are three acts to complete, and many little story scenes occur between levels.
+We are not even going to attempt to describe the plot, but it involves field trips, dances, athletic events, train rides with hobo robots, and even space.
+The fact that the characters are all just square faces doesn’t’ hold them back at all, and it is hard not to smile at the whimsical art style.
+The painterly backgrounds look very nice, and the characters’ facial expressions immediately reveal how they feel about their placement on the board.
+If this is not enough, you can toggle an overlay showing which pieces are happy and which are unhappy.

-Depending on your score for each level you are awarded with up to three trophies.
-These trophies all go towards filling a “Bag of Happy” which is used to unlock bonus levels.
+You will be awarded up to three trophies depending on your score for each level.
+These trophies all go towards filling a “Bag of Happy,” which is used to unlock bonus levels.
 The game also has a few Steam achievements to aim for.
-Girls Like Robots is quite an addictive little title and the frustration factor is surprisingly low.
+Girls Like Robots is quite an addictive little title, and the frustration factor is surprisingly low.
 You can easily squeak through levels with only the minimum required scores, but getting a gold trophy is very rewarding.
-You can use the “Undo” feature as much as you want and restarting a level is very quick.
+You can use the “Undo” feature as much as you want, and restarting a level is very quick.

-I don’t think that I have heard a string band soundtrack in a game before, but the tracks by the Peacemeal String Band blends in nicely.
-The tracks are all pretty upbeat and while it is not exactly my favorite musical genre I enjoyed the tunes.
+We have never heard a string band soundtrack in a game before, but the tracks by the Peacemeal String Band blend in nicely.
+The tracks are all upbeat, and while it is not our favorite musical genre, we enjoyed the tunes.
 There is no speech, but each character has a trademark sound effect.
-Most are pretty good, but the sounds that the nerds make can be a bit grating after a while.
-Girls Like Robots was originally released for iOS but this PC version is definitely not a lazy port.
-Everything from the visuals to the audio is very polished and the inclusion of achievements, leaderboards, and bonus levels are nice.
+Most are good, but the nerds’ sounds can be grating after a while.
+Girls Like Robots was initially released for iOS, but this PC version is definitely not a lazy port.
+Everything from the visuals to the audio is very polished, and the inclusion of achievements, leaderboards, and bonus levels is nice.

-I found Girls Like Robots to be a nice little time waster and can heartily recommend it to anyone with a love for simple but clever puzzle games.
-If I have any complaints it’s that I blew through the available levels rather quickly, but there were quite a few where I could have done better.
-The game showcases a lot of creativity and it should be interesting to see what the developers will come up with next.
+We found Girls Like Robots to be a nice little time-waster and can heartily recommend it to anyone who loves simple but clever puzzle games.
+If we have any complaints, it’s that we blew through the available levels relatively quickly, but there were quite a few where we could have done better.
+After the release, the game also received a few updates, including one that allowed for full face remixing and even a 4K remaster with improved textures, better multi-monitor support, improved controller support, and an update to the underlying engine for increased compatibility and future-proofing.

 *Review originally published February 2014.